A young woman uses her credit card to get money from an ATM.

 Bank: You can visit a bank or credit union teller to get a cash advance from your credit card account.
 You’ll need your credit card and a photo ID to withdraw the funds.

-Convenience Check: You may be able to request convenience checks from your credit card company and use them the same way you use regular checks.
-Once a convenience check clears, the amount gets deducted from your credit limit.
+Convenience check: You may be able to request convenience checks from your credit card company.
+You can use a convenience check in the same way you use regular checks.
+Once a convenience check clears, your credit issuer deducts the amount from your credit limit.

 The cost of a cash advance